jasonacox/ProtosAI/README.md

 A Study in Artificial Intelligence

-This project consist of a collection of scripts that explore capabilities provided by neural networks pre-trained transformers.
-These scripts are based on the Hugging Face (https://huggingface.co/) models.
+This project consist of a collection of scripts that explore capabilities provided by neural networks (NN), generative pre-trained transformers (GPT) and large language models (LLM).
+Most of these scripts are based on models hosted by Hugging Face (https://huggingface.co/).

 Google Colab Example: [ProtosAI.ipynb](https://colab.research.google.com/drive/1gAeHW5ViKXLWQbbm48FxKehbM0A0FI7M?usp=sharing)